The most famous restaurant in every state

 New Jersey: Tops Diner, East Newark

-Named the best diner in America by Time Out, this East Newark spot is undoubtedly something of a legend in New Jersey – and beyond.
-This isn't really your average diner, however.
-For a start, there's a full bar that boasts an impressive cocktail list and their food is excellent.
-In addition to the usual stalwarts of milkshakes, burgers and meatloaf, you can expect delights like English-style fish and chips and Cajun shrimp with chicken jambalaya.
+Dating back to 1942, this East Newark spot is something of a legend in New Jersey and beyond.
+There’s a reason for that: this is far from your average diner.
+The interiors are sleek, and the food is exceptional.
+In addition to the usual stalwarts of milkshakes, burgers, and meatloaf, you can expect delights like English-style fish and chips, and Cajun shrimp with chicken jambalaya.

 New Mexico: El Pinto, Albuquerque

-It's hard to believe that New Mexico's largest Mexican restaurant (it can seat over 1,200 people at one time) started out as just one room with only a handful of tables.
-Don't be put off by its size, though – open for over 50 years now, the Albuquerque restaurant still regularly turns up on lists of the best Mexican food in the state, if not the country.
-It's particularly worth visiting in summer when you can enjoy a leisurely meal on one of their leafy patios.
+It's hard to believe that New Mexico's largest Mexican restaurant (it can seat more than 1,200 people at a time) started out as just one room with only a handful of tables.
+Open since 1962, Albuquerque's El Pinto still serves up some of the best Mexican food in the state, and its brand of sauces and salsas is now sold nationwide.
+The restaurant is particularly worth visiting in summer, when you can enjoy a leisurely meal out on one of the leafy patios.

 New York: Katz's Deli, New York City